Digitex Futures Reaches Market Cap of $27.46 Million (DGTX)

-Digitex Futures (CURRENCY:DGTX) traded 1.9% lower against the dollar during the 1 day period ending at 20:00 PM E.T. on July 29th.
-Digitex Futures has a market capitalization of $27.46 million and approximately $2.53 million worth of Digitex Futures was traded on exchanges in the last day.
-One Digitex Futures coin can currently be purchased for about $0.0295 or 0.00000156 BTC on popular exchanges including OOOBTC, Mercatox and Exrates.
-During the last week, Digitex Futures has traded up 3.5% against the dollar.
+Digitex Futures (CURRENCY:DGTX) traded 1.9% lower against the U.S. dollar during the 24 hour period ending at 22:00 PM Eastern on August 3rd.
+One Digitex Futures coin can currently be purchased for about $0.0295 or 0.00000156 BTC on major cryptocurrency exchanges including OOOBTC, Exrates and Mercatox.
+During the last seven days, Digitex Futures has traded up 3.5% against the U.S. dollar.
+Digitex Futures has a total market cap of $27.46 million and approximately $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.